barbarer/py4e-int/_sources/pictures/writeCode_orig.rst

 .. activecode:: pictures_ac_17
+   :datafile: kitten.jpg
    :nocodelens:

    Define a procedure to negate an image.
 You can negate an image by setting each color value to 255 minus the current value.
-Write code to negate the ``kitten3.jpg`` image.
+Write code to negate the ``kitten.jpg`` image.
    ~~~~